CellProfiling/TifCs_To_HPA-PNG-JPEG/README.md

 6. Denote what the end of the filename is for each channel color.
     1. You will only need to make sure the file name for the white channel is correct if you have a white channel and if you include it into overlays (see point 4 above)!
     2. If you do not have a white channel, just ignore the field here and leave it to default.
-    3. By default, the file name endings in the settings dialog are corresponding to classic filename endings in a folder system created with the plugin [creating tif files out ouf .lif files](https://github.com/CellProfiling/Sp8-Lif_To_Memento) (e.g., channel images are called "C1.tif", "C2.tif", ... .
-When you process a folder system coming from [the plugin creating .ome.tif files out of OPERA files](https://github.com/CellProfiling/HPA_Convert_OPERA_To_LIMS-OMETIF) or from (the plugin creating memento-ready .tif files out of .lif files).
+    3. By default, the file name endings in the settings dialog are corresponding to classic filename endings in a folder system created with the plugin [creating tif files out ouf .lif files](https://github.com/CellProfiling/Sp8-Lif_To_Memento) (e.g., channel images are called "C0.tif", "C1.tif", ... .
+When you process a folder system coming from [the plugin creating .ome.tif files out of OPERA files](https://github.com/CellProfiling/HPA_Convert_OPERA_To_LIMS-OMETIF) you will need to change the entered filename endings to "C00.ome.tif", "C01.ome.tif", ... .

 <p align="center">
    <img src="https://github.com/CellProfiling/TifCs_To_HPA-PNG-JPEG/assets/27991883/63cac6be-89a6-43f8-bea4-a1e50cc92e81">